7c/whoisserver-world/README.md

 # whoisserver-world - typescript version
 library with parsed data to support whois operations.
-Library contains information about every TLD available
+Library contains information about every TLD available.
+This library is updated bi-annually with data from IANA.

 # install